inarizushi/fungus-site/docs/lua/fungus_prefs.md

 # PlayerPrefs

-The Unity PlayerPrefs system stores and accesses player preferences between game sessions.
-The [PlayerPrefs documentation](http://docs.unity3d.com/ScriptReference/PlayerPrefs.html) describes how to use it.
+The [Unity PlayerPrefs](http://docs.unity3d.com/ScriptReference/PlayerPrefs.html) system stores and accesses player preferences between game sessions.

 Here's an example of using PlayerPrefs from Lua.